 Also known as allergic rhinitis, hay fever is triggered by airborne allergens (certain grass and pollens) and general allergens like dust and animal fur.

 Symptoms include itchy eyes, nose, throat and/or roof of the mouth, sneezing, blocked nosed, runny nose and weepy eyes.

 Much like eczema and asthma sufferers, you’ll want to look at pillows that deter dust mites and offer a good level of breathability.
 Natural latex pillows

 are a good choice, as are wool and cotton (which are all naturally hypoallergenic) and anti-allergy hollowfibre.
 Hollowfibre is made from polyester,

 but it has a lighter weave so is more breathable (hence why it’s appropriate for allergy sufferers).

 One thing to be mindful of when looking at pillows is the distinction between hypoallergenic and anti-allergy.
-Hypoallergenic means that the pillow is
+Hypoallergenic pillows are made from materials

-made from materials that are less likely to trigger allergies.
-Anti-allergy means the pillow has been treated to prevent dust mites/the dust mite allergen.
+that are less likely to trigger allergies.
+Anti-allergy pillows have been treated to prevent dust mites/the dust mite allergen.

 More pillow talk...